Phil Keaggy: 1990s

-In June 1994, Phil released a heavily revised version of his 1986 album Way Back Home.
+In June 1994, Keaggy released a heavily revised version of his 1986 album Way Back Home.
 The 1994 edition featured new recordings of ten of the original album's eleven songs, including the moving classics "Maker of the Universe" and "Let Everything Else Go".
 The updated version also included four brand new tracks: "It Could Have Been Me".
 "She's a Dancer", "Father Daughter Harmony", and "The 50th".
 Keeping with the album's family motif, "Father Daughter Harmony" was a moving duet with daughter Alicia while "The 50th" features Keaggy's guitar playing over excerpts from a vinyl record of his grandparents' 50th wedding anniversary in 1948.

-1995 saw the release of a two volume compilation project: Time: 1970-1995.
-The anthology featured selections from throughout Keaggy's career, including several classic instrumentals.
-Several unreleased tracks were featured, including a live version of "Do Lord" with Glass Harp, a live version of "Shouts of Joy" from the Crimson and Blue tour and "We'll Meet Again", a song Phil wrote and recorded as a teenager.
+In 1995, Time: 1970-1995., a two volume compilation project was released.
+The anthology has selections from throughout Keaggy's career, including several classic instrumentals.
+Several unreleased tracks are featured, including a live version of "Do Lord" with Glass Harp, a live version of "Shouts of Joy" from the Crimson and Blue tour, and "We'll Meet Again", a song he wrote and recorded as a teenager.
 An alternate version of "Time" was also included as was a new solo recording of the Glass Harp song "The Answer".

-Also in 1995, Keaggy was voted by Guitar Player Magazine readers as the No. 2 Best Acoustic Fingerstyle Guitarist.
+Also in 1995, he was voted by Guitar Player Magazine readers as the No. 2 Best Acoustic Fingerstyle Guitarist.

-That same year, Phil released what has become one of his best-selling albums, True Believer.
+That same year, Keaggy released what has become one of his best-selling albums, True Believer.
 The title track was written by producer Alan Shacklock and reached number one on the Christian radio charts.
-It also won Shacklock the EMI Songwriter of the Year award.
-Shacklock's production work on the album was a departure in style and sound for Keaggy; this would prove to be Keaggy's lone work with Shacklock.
-Years later, in reflecting on the album, Keaggy would say that True Believer "is really the most unlike me of any album I've ever done, in my personal opinion.
+It won Shacklock the EMI Songwriter of the Year award.
+Shacklock's production work on the album was a departure in style and sound for Keaggy.
+It proved to be Keaggy's lone work with Shacklock.
+Years later, in reflecting on the album, Keaggy said that True Believer "is really the most unlike me of any album I've ever done, in my personal opinion.
 It was more of a manufactured concept: "We're gonna make a pop album for you that's going to launch you into the next ten years".
 I don't know if it did.
 It's an unusual album to listen to for me, but there are a couple of good songs on there, though."